Great news! My poems “Formula” and “Saved” will appear in the anthology Voices from the Attic Volume XXII, which will be published Fall 2016.

 Eyjafjallajökull – You can’t see the glacier here in this photo below, but the left photo is the volcano that erupted in 2010 and stopped air traffic throughout all of Europe.
 The photo on the right is a massive rock in which houses have been built into.
 It’s been called the “elf house.”
 Many Icelandic people believe in elves.
 JJ and I weren’t convinced, but it is ironic that after we took this photo, our camera stopped working…

 Seljalandsfoss– By far one of our most favorite destinations.
 This magnificent waterfall has a path that leads you BEHIND it, so you can actually walk to the other side for an even more stunning view.
 But beware: you absolutely will get soaked to the core.
 Definitely worth it!

 So okay, you get it.
-We saw some extraordinary things in nature and kissed under a lot of waterfalls.
+We saw some extraordinary things in nature and played under a lot of waterfalls.
 But what did we eat?

 Pylsa– Iceland is known for their hot dogs, and I certainly had my fair share of them.
 Not joking, I could really go for another one as we speak!
 The picture on the right is at Bæjarins Bestu, which proudly displays a picture of Bill Clinton enjoying his meal.
 If you order one with everything on it (which I recommend), it includes raw onions, crispy fried onions, ketchup, special Icelandic mustard, and remoulade.

 Don’t believe me about how AMAZING and renowned they are?
 Check it here.

 Flatbrauð- rye bread with smoked lamb & Malt drink (non-alcoholic, typically mixed with orange soda for holidays)